wormhole-foundation/hello-wormhole/README.md

     }
 ```

+**Note 1: It is crucial that only the Wormhole Relayer contract can call receiveWormholeMessages**

+To be able to have any certainty about the validity of the payload, we must restrict the msg.sender of this function to only be the Wormhole Relayer contract.
+Otherwise, anyone could call this receiveWormholeMessages endpoint with fake greetings, source chains, and source senders.

-Note: Wormhole encodes EVM addresses into a bytes32 format, by left-padding them with zeroes.
+**Note 2:** Wormhole encodes EVM addresses into a bytes32 format, by left-padding them with zeroes.
 This is to allow for compatibility with other ecosystems that have 32-byte addresses.
 We use a helper 'fromWormholeFormat' here to take the sourceAddress (which is provided to us in bytes32 format) and discard the first 12 bytes.

 ```solidity
     // Helper to convert 32-byte Wormhole formatted address to a standard EVM address